 A site audit is simply a process for evaluating the search engine friendliness of your website in multiple areas.
 It gives you an in-depth overview of your website’s health.

 How to perform site audits on your website?

-Here’s how you can quickly perform site audits to find and fix all your website issues.
+Here’s how to quickly perform site audits to find and fix all your website issues.

-Quick note: We use Semrush (#1 SEO tool which is used by over 7 million people worldwide) for the site audit.
+Quick note: We use Semrush (the #1 SEO tool used by over 10 million people worldwide) for the site audit.
 So we’ll be using the same tool to perform site audits.

 Once you’re on the Semrush tool, Add your website by creating a new project (from the Site Audit tool).

-Within a few minutes, it will scan your website and gives you a health score along with the site issues.
+Within a few minutes, it will scan your website and give you a health score and site issues.

-Here’s how our blog’s site audit looks like;
+Here’s what our blog’s site audit looks like;

 As you can see above our site health score is 89% and currently, it has around 64 errors.
 Fix them if you want to improve your site’s overall rankings.